 Mobile devices, like smartphones, have the potential to make the learning process becomes more interactive and engaging [5], [6].
 With mobile devices, teaching and learning are not restricted by place and time [7].
 Learning can be continued after the class is over.
 It can be done at any time and place where learning is more comfortable.
 Mobile devices also allow more student interaction with the teacher, other students, and contents [8].
-Moreover, some studies find that mobile learning process [9], [10], [11].
+Moreover, some studies find that mobile learning can improve students' motivation in the learning process [9], [10], [11].
 Mobile devices also allow students to get more information and reinforcement of a learning course [8].